The universal group of Burger--Mozes and the Howe--Moore property: New characterizations of --transitivity

-`$\Leftarrow$' Suppose that for every $\xi \in \bd \T$ the group $\G_{\xi}$ contains a hyperbolic element.
-We want to show that $F$ is $2$--transitive, which by property \ref{diff_properties_3}) from Section \ref{sec::def_prop} is equivalent to the transitivity of $\G$ on the boundary $\bd \T$.
+`$\Leftarrow$' Suppose, for every $\xi \in \bd \T$ the group $\G_{\xi}$ contains a hyperbolic element.
+We want to show $F$ is $2$--transitive, which by property \ref{diff_properties_3}) from Section \ref{sec::def_prop} is equivalent to the transitivity of $\G$ on the boundary $\bd \T$.

-Suppose that $F$ is not $2$--transitive.
+Assume $F$ is not $2$--transitive.
 Therefore, there exists a color, say $1$, such that $F_{1}$ is not transitive on $\{ 2,...,d \}$ (otherwise $F$ would be $2$--transitive).
-Moreover, without loss of generality, we can suppose that $F_{1}$ does not contain any element mapping $2$ to $3$.
+Moreover, without loss of generality, we can suppose $F_{1}$ does not contain any element mapping $2$ to $3$.